 I have been working in the Weiss lab since my freshman year as part of the MIT iGEM team.
 My experience there instilled in me the

-love of research, and a passion for synthetic biology.
-I look forward to the SuperUROP program to give me an opportunity to do original research and prepare myself for graduate school.
+love of research and a passion for synthetic biology.
+I look forward to the opportunity SuperUROP will give me to do original research and prepare for graduate school.
 This project has the potential to save lives, and I feel honored to take part in such important work.